chrisdev/wagtail-cookiecutter-foundation/README.rst

    :target: http://travis-ci.org/chrisdev/wagtail-cookiecutter-foundation

-A cookiecutter_ template for `Wagtail CMS`_ featuring the `Zurb Foundation`_ front-end framework.
-The demo of the project is available at http://wagtail.chrisdev.com
+A cookiecutter_ template for `Wagtail CMS`_ featuring the `Zurb Foundation`_ front-end framework. **Note the master branch of the project is now based on Foundation 6**.
+The release tagged ``0.0.2`` is based on Foundation 5.
+A demo of a default project generated from this cookiecutter is available at http://wagtail.chrisdev.com.

 .. figure:: http://i.imgur.com/U31clXG.gif
    :alt: Wagtail Cookiecutter Foundation